brikteknologier/seraph-model/README.md

 <a name="schema.match"/>
 ### `match`

 Values should match this regular expression.
-Validation will value if the value does not.
+Validation will fail if the value does not.

 **Default value:** `undefined`.